mmistakes/minimal-mistakes/_posts/2019-06-17-ML-postdoc-position.md

   teaser: "/assets/images/clem-onojeghuo-210707.jpg"
 ---

-This is a pre-announcement in anticipation of of a formal award.
+This is a pre-announcement in anticipation of a formal award.
 More details are coming soon.
 {: .notice--warning}

-This is a NIFA funded a postdoc position to develop Salmonella typing and phenotypic prediction methods from genomes and metagenomes using population genomics and machine learning.
+This is a postdoc position to develop Salmonella typing and phenotypic prediction methods from genomes and metagenomes using population genomics and machine learning.